If you're asked to give a short presentation, you'll need to make it snappy so that your audience will remember it.

 The Simplicity PowerPoint template has designs for multiple aspect ratios.
 Choose from fifteen different color options and numerous slide layouts.
 You can also choose between an animated template or a non-animated template.

-You'll find even more excellent professional Microsoft PowerPoint template options in this curated article:
+You'll find even more excellent professional Microsoft PowerPoint template options in these curated articles:

 Step 4.
 Start With a Powerful Attention Grabber